Citi Rewards+℠ Card review

 Citi allows you to add an authorized user to your card account at no listed cost, which is great if your loved one is into making the same small day-to-day purchases as you.

-Authorized users can use the card in pretty much the same exact way as the primary cardholder and still earn points.
-However, those points (and of course, the credit line itself) is shared between both users.
+Authorized users can use the card in the same ways as the primary cardholder and still earn points.
+However, you both share those points and the credit line.

-How does the Citi Rewards+ compare to similar cards?
+How does the Citi Rewards+℠ Card compare to similar cards?

 The Citi Rewards+℠ Card is best measured up against other mid-level, no-annual-fee rewards cards in larger ecosystems.
 In terms of rewards earning, here’s a look at how the card stacks up against the Amex EveryDay® Credit Card and the Chase Freedom Unlimited®, assuming $600 in spending on each card’s highest earning category.